Mahakavi (TV series)

 Mahakavi is an Indian television documentary series, hosted by poet Kumar Vishwas on Hindi news channel ABP News.
-It premiered on Nov 5, 2016.
-Prior to the begin of the series, a curtain raiser of the series was aired on Oct 28, 2016.
+It premiered on 5 November 2016.
+Prior to the beginning of the series, a curtain raiser of the series was aired on 28 October 2016.
 It aims to bring to the audience life-story, poems and never-seen-before facts about legendary Indian poets.
 The weekly programme chronicles the life sketch of ten Hindi poets of twentieth century.

 The TV series is hosted by the renowned poet Kumar Vishwas.
 The series is directed by Puneet Sharma and scripted by Prabudha Saurabh.
 The poems of the legendary poets have been treated with the music.
 While the composition of music has been done by Dr. Kumar Vishwas himself, the music has been arranged by his team Band Poetica.
 It is a unique attempt to present the lives of legendary poets with reconstruction and music.
 Mahakavi is aired every Saturday 10 pm and Sunday at 10 am and 10 pm.

 The series would include 10 legendary poets, Ramdhari Singh Dinkar, Dushyant Kumar, Suryakant Tripathi Nirala, Harivansh Rai Bachchan, Mahadevi Verma, Baba Nagarjun, Jaishankar Prasad, Subhadra Kumari Chauhan, Maithili Sharan Gupt and Sachchidananda Vatsyayan Agyey.